Upcoming keynote speakers

 Jeanne James, Retired Federal Air Marshal Supervisor and FBI Agent

 Jeanne James started her career as police officer in Florida, then spent 16 years with the FBI in a variety of undercover and leadership roles.
 After 9/11, Ms. James joined the Federal Air Marshal program.
 Now retired, she is currently enrolled in Spalding University’s Masters program in creative writing, and is working on a novel based on her work in the FBI.
 Her adventures have also included a 700-mile hike on the Camino de Santiago in northern Spain.
-Don’t miss Jeanne James’ intriguing career stories and insights.
+Jeanne James’ shared her intriguing career stories and insights at 100 Wise Women.

 September 20, 2016